panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Open the [demo](https://codesandbox.io/s/competent-pond-uqdut?file=/src/App.js) as see how the form is rendered.
 At the moment the form doesn't do anything: just displays the fields.

-Having the form inputs setup, the next step is to access and persist the input fields value into the component's state.
+The next step is to access and persist the input fields value into the component's state.
 Let's see how to do that.

 ## 2. Form state